Wild strawberry: Plant profile

 It’s incredible how these little berries can pack so much flavour, making up for in taste what they lack in size.
 Unfortunately, it really takes dedicated picking to collect many wild strawberries, but it is definitely worth the effort.

-Wild strawberries have an extremely sweet flavour and a hint of vanilla.
-The fruit is best eaten fresh on its own and can be served with cream or ice cream.
+Wild Strawberries have an extremely sweet flavour and a hint of vanilla.
+The fruit is best eaten fresh on its own and can be served with Greek yoghourt, cream or ice cream.
 Preserve into jams, jellies and syrups or use in muesli and granola mixes.

 Medicinal properties of Wild Strawberries